 SIEM logs are typically considered in terms of security and system health – but they can also be used to add granularity to other analytical functions.
-Azure Sentinel is capable of ingesting any log where remote logging is available, from any asset or application you choose to monitor.
+Microsoft Sentinel is capable of ingesting any log where remote logging is available, from any asset or application you choose to monitor.

 For instance, increased remote working has seen businesses rapidly adopting new technologies, like video conferencing, to enable collaboration.
 The urgency of the situation means that many of these applications have not undergone the usual rigorous testing prior to deployment.

-By ingesting logs from the video conferencing app, Azure Sentinel can apply the same monitoring functions as it does for your infrastructure.
-Azure Sentinel quickly establishes a baseline of normality and alerts you to any potentially unwanted activity.
+By ingesting logs from the video conferencing app, Microsoft Sentinel can apply the same monitoring functions as it does for your infrastructure.
+Microsoft Sentinel quickly establishes a baseline of normality and alerts you to any potentially unwanted activity.
 Your team can see how an app is being used and where potential security vulnerabilities exist.
 Furnished with real usage data, you can make informed decisions about capacity planning – or whether a specific application presents a significant security/privacy risk.

 Plugging gaps in expertise

 Skilled, experienced security specialists are in high demand, commanding a premium salary and benefits package.
 Even the hiring process can be expensive – but you cannot properly protect your assets without competent security engineers.

 Moving SIEM to the cloud and integrating with SOAR offsets some of these staffing requirements.
 Microsoft engineers ensure that the underlying Microsoft Sentinel platform is running available, while with a managed SIEM service, partner engineers assist with deploying and optimising Microsoft Sentinel agents and playbooks.
 This frees up your own staff to get on with the business of identifying and fixing issues without having to dedicate resources to “keeping the lights on”.